Father Eadred Cover Image

 Anglo-Saxon Companions of the Hearth – High Status Bromance or Smokescreen for Indulgence?

 Those familiar with Anglo-Saxon history or literature will know the term, ‘hearth companions’ or ‘hearth group’.
 Although its meaning changed over the Anglo-Saxon period, at core, it is wonderfully redolent of Germanic aristocratic culture.
-A group of chosen fiercely loyal to their lord (king, prince or noble), often unto death.
-They were mutually supportive in war and peace, doing their lord’s bidding, courageous, watching each other’s backs, giving and receiving gifts, sharing companionship around a common fire, feasting, drinking, telling time-honoured tales of great and feats of arms and also joining to mourn lost comrades.
+A group of chosen warriors fiercely loyal to their lord (king, prince or noble), often unto death.
+They were mutually supportive in war and peace, doing their lord’s bidding, courageous, watching each other’s backs, giving and receiving gifts, sharing companionship around a common fire, feasting, drinking, telling time-honoured tales of great warriors and feats of arms and also joining to mourn lost comrades.

 Too good to be true?
 Most of these evocative images come from the few examples of heroic Anglo-Saxon poetry that have survived the attrition of time.
 Such poems were never a straightforward reflection of reality but were texts loaded consciously and unconsciously with political, cultural, religious, moral and psychological messages, woven into beautifully artistic creations.
 What we have must be a very small proportion of heroic poetry.
 Not only because so much written material has been lost but because what survives comes from the conversion and Christian periods and there would be a considerable volume that was only transmitted orally, especially from the pre-Christian period.